 Entry requirements (visa/passport)

-You must register with the local police within 24 hours of your arrival, unless you’re staying in a hotel or official tourist accommodation, in which case you will be registered automatically on checking-in.
-If you don’t register you may be fined, detained or face a court appearance.
-You may also face difficulties leaving the country.
+You must register with the local police within 24 hours of arriving in Serbia.
+If you’re staying in a hotel or official tourist accommodation, you will be registered automatically on check-in.
+Failure to register may lead to a fine, detention or a court appearance.

 If you want to stay in Serbia for longer than 90 days (for the purpose of education, employment, marriage, etc.) you must apply to the local district police for a temporary residence permit before the 90-day period expires.
 Make sure you file your permit at least 30 days prior to the expiry of your temporary residence.
 You’ll need to provide supporting documents with your application.

 Entering the country

 You should only enter Serbia through recognised border crossings, where you will receive an entry stamp in your passport from the border police.
 You may face charges of illegal immigration if you try to leave the country without an entry stamp or exit-entry visa and this could result in a heavy fine or possible imprisonment.

 If you’re a temporary resident (in the country for more than 90 days) you should have an exit-entry visa as well as a residence stamp in your passports.